2024 Annual Enrollment: October 23 – November 3

 Out-of-Area Plan Employees who live far away from a satisfactory PPO or HMO network UnitedHealthcare

-The Benefits at a Glance gives you an easy way to explore your options.
+The 2025 Benefits at a Glance gives you an easy way to explore your options.
 Take a look to see what’s available.

-Take a deeper dive.
-See more on this site about:
+You can also see more on this site about:

 Are your beneficiaries up to date?